cardinalcss/cardinalcss-module-generator/README.md

     node ./cardinalcss-module-boilerplate/start
     ```

-3. Wait for the script to complete, then continue working in the new directory that was created for your new module.
+3. Once the script is complete, you can remove the generator project and continue working in the new directory that was created.

     ```sh
     rm -rf ./cardinalcss-module-generator